 Corticotropin-releasing factor (CRF) signalling systems include CRF and structurally related peritonic urocortin (Ucn.), CRF binds to high and moderate affinities for CRF-1 and CRF-2 receptors, respectively, while Ucn1 is a high-affinity agonist in both receptors, and Ucn2 and Ucn3 are selective agonists of CRF-2.
 Researchers have identified CRF systems in the brain and colon at the gene and protein levels.

 Experimental studies have established that activating the CRF-1 way in the brain or colon allows for the recovery from diarrhoea and predominantly irritable bowel syndrome (stimulation of colon motility, activation of mast cells and serotonin, defecation / watery diarrhoea and visceral hyperalgesia).
 In contrast, selective CRF-1 antagonists or CRF-1 / CRF-2 antagonists abrogated or decreased

 In contrast, CRF-2 signalling in the colon moistened CRF with mediated stimulation of the motor function of the colon and visceral hyperalgesia.

-Colonic irrigation can restore the natural microflora that was lost under the influence of stress.
-The muscles of the large intestine return to their original form, acquiring a tone.
+Colonic irrigation can restore the natural microflora population of which decreases under the influence of stress.
+Also, the muscles of the large intestine return to their original form, acquiring a tone.
 As a result, the general state of health of the patient improves.
 Likewise, the functionality of the digestive system improves too.